zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/using-px-central.md

 ---

 ## Overview
-With PX-Enterprise 2.0, Portworx, Inc. just released PX-Central to simplify management, monitoring and metadata services for one or more Portworx clusters on Kubernetes.
+With {{< pxEnterprise >}} 2.0, Portworx, Inc. just released PX-Central to simplify management, monitoring and metadata services for one or more Portworx clusters on Kubernetes.
 Using this single pane of glass, enterprises can easily manage the state of their hybrid- and multi-cloud Kubernetes applications with embedded monitoring and metrics directly in the Portworx user interface.

-A Portworx cluster needs to be updated to PX-Enterprise 2.0 before using PX-Central.
+A Portworx cluster needs to be updated to {{< pxEnterprise >}} 2.0 before using PX-Central.
 In the first release, PX-Central includes the following components:

 ### Key features